rochal/jQuery-slimScroll/README.md

 ######Events
-slimScroll publishes slimscrollX and slimscrollY events when scrollbar reaches extremities of the parent container.
-You can use jQuery bind method to subscribe to this event
+slimScroll publishes slimscrollingX and slimscrollingY events when the corresponding scrollbar moves along the parent container.
+You can use jQuery bind method to subscribe to these events

-        $(selector).slimScroll().bind('slimscrollX', function(e, pos){
+        $(selector).slimScroll().bind('slimscrollingX', function(e, pos){
             console.log("Horizontal Scrollbar Reached " + pos + "px");
         });